-I am always thinking about salads that go with Asian meals, since most of the salad dressings I make have a Western bent to them, from vinaigrettes, to blue cheese dressings, to buttermilk dressings.
-But I do love a good Asian salad, and in fact spend a not insignificant amount of time trying to replicate dressing I have tried in Japanese restaurants.
+I am always thinking about salads that go with Asian meals since most of the salad dressings I make have a Western bent to them, from vinaigrettes to blue cheese dressings to buttermilk dressings.
+But I do love a good Asian salad, and in fact spend a not insignificant amount of time trying to replicate dressings I have tried in Japanese restaurants.

-For this dressing I wanted to steer away from miso (which I adore, but I’ve played around with that quite a bit — see Creamy Miso Dressing), but also go for something a bit creamier than the carrot and ginger based dressings I usually make.
+For this dressing, I wanted to steer away from miso as the base (which I adore, but I’ve played around with that quite a bit — see Creamy Miso Dressing), but also go for something a bit smoother than the carrot and ginger based dressings I usually make.
 This one is very pourable, tossable, and nutty with sesame flavor.
 I love this robust salad with Honey Ginger Salmon and Perfect Brown Rice.

 Mixed Green Salad with Creamy Sesame Dressing: This smooth and robust dressing gets its flavor from soy sauce, sesame oil, rice vinegar and garlic, with a touch of heat.Tweet This